maurer2/typescript-improvements-slides/slides/chapters/using-types.md

 hideInToc: true
 ---

-### Differentiating values
+### Differentiating values in types

-TypeScript can infer values via control flow analysis and allow or disallow certain operations at specific points within the code.
+TypeScript can infer values via control flow analysis and may allow or disallow certain operations on members of a type.
+For example optional values can only be accessed after checking if they are defined.

 ::left::